theochem/horton/doc/download_and_install_linux.rst

     ./setup.py install --user

-The ``horton-*.py`` scripts are installed in ``~/.local/bin`` and you have to add this directory to your ``PATH`` environment variable to make them accessible from any directory.
-The rest of the Horton library is installed into a default location in your home directory.

 The ``setup.py`` script does a reasonable attempt to configure the compiler and linker settings for the LibXC, LibInt2 and BLAS libraries.
 However, this does not work in all environments.
 In case of a faillure, or if another configuration